xd009642/xd009642.github.io/_posts/2017-07-20-introducting-tarpaulin.markdown

 Currently, tarpaulin implements line coverage and has [coveralls.io](https://coveralls.io) integration.
-It is linux only and only designed with x86\_64 support (so 64 bit ARM and Intel processors).
+It is linux only and only designed with x86\_64 support (so 64 bit AMD and Intel processors).
 Wider support is planned for future expansion, but this should work for the majority of users.